 Plus, here are the Caribbean countries you can visit visa free: Antigua and Barbuda, The Bahamas, Barbados, British Virgin Islands, Dominica, Grenada, Jamaica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago.

 The Middle East’s visa-free destinations for South Africans

 Israel is home to the world-renowned Dead Sea where you can spend the day lazing on Ein Bokek Beach, strolling Masada’s Snake Path or taking a wander through Ein Gedi Nature Reserve.
 Be sure to stop in at the expertly manicured Baha’i Gardens in Haifa or unearth some of Masada’s archaeological history by visiting the Masada Museum.

-Other Middle Eastern countries you can visit visa free: The Palestinian territories are also on the list of Middle Eastern countries South Africans visit without a visa.
+Other Middle Eastern countries you can visit visa free: Qatar and the Palestinian territories are also on the list of Middle Eastern countries South Africans visit without a visa.

 South America’s visa-free destinations for South Africans

 Buenos Aires is the capital of Argentina and it’s noticeable from the moment you arrive.
 It’s a bustling city that never stops.
 You’ll come across loads of sidewalk restaurants serving up a host of tantalising treats including barbecued meats, baked pies and ice-cream.
 Set a day aside to see the world’s largest waterfall system by heading up north to the Brazilian border to see the roaring Iguazú Falls.